Do I need a solicitor to buy a house?

 How do I find a mortgage solicitor?

 It can be hard to know where to start finding a mortgage solicitor.
 When you work with Haysto, you get a dedicated mortgage team who’ll help you manage the entire process.
-Our partnership with eConveyancer makes the legal stuff easier:
+Our partnership with Optimus makes the legal stuff easier:

 • We’ll find and compare mortgage solicitor fees for you to take your pick.
 They’ll all have experience working with your mortgage lender.